 Daucus carotaQueen Anne’s Lace is the wild progenitor of our cultivated carrot.
 It still has many of the properties lost in cultivation.
-If an apple a day will keep the Doctor away a wild carrot a day might keep death itself away!
+If an apple a day will keep the Doctor away, legend has it that a wild carrot a day might keep death itself away!

 Other Names: Queen-Anne’s lace, Bees’ Nest, Bird’s Nest, Carrot, Carotte, Carrot, Wild Carrot, Yarkuki, Zanahoria Wild Carrot, Birds Nest Weed, Devils Plague, Garden Carrot, Bee’s nest plant, Bird’s nest root